menehune23/arduboy-dotmg/docs/usage.md

 1. Add `https://raw.githubusercontent.com/menehune23/arduboy-dotmg/main/board-packages/package_dotmg_index.json` to board manager URLs in the Arduino IDE (found in settings)

-1. Open the board manager from the Arduino IDE `Tools` menu, then search for "dotMG" and install
+1. Open the board manager from the Arduino IDE `Tools` menu, then search for `dotMG` and install

 1. Connect the game cartridge to your computer using a micro-USB cable, then select the `dotMG (Pro Micro)` board from the `Tools` menu